How to Install Arch Linux and Hyprland (Part 2 of 2)

 Stage 1/3: Initial Setup

-First sync pacman so it has the most up to date repositories.
+First sync pacman so it has the most recent repositories.

 1

-Certain packages we'll need can only be found in the AUR so we'll need to set up a helper.
-In this case we'll use yay since I'm more familar with it.
+Certain packages we'll need can only be found in the AUR, so we'll need to set up a helper.
+In this case we'll use yay since I'm more familiar with it.

 1